anaxite/tgdp-asciidoc-templates/readme/guide-readme.md

 * [List of README examples compiled by matiassingers](https://github.com/matiassingers/awesome-readme)

 If there are other README resources you think can be linked in this guide, please [open an issue](https://gitlab.com/tgdp/templates/-/issues) to let us know!

+---

+> Explore other templates from [The Good Docs Project](https://thegooddocsproject.dev/).
+Use our [feedback form](https://thegooddocsproject.dev/feedback/?template=Readme%20guide) to give feedback on this template.